TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-ssis-issue-in-package-deployment.md

    Check your version and point it to the path where the ISServerExec.exe is available.

-* **Error:**"Project Deployment fails or takes a long time to deploy when you have a large number of packages."
+### Error "Project Deployment fails or takes a long time to deploy when you have a large number of packages."

 This error is not specific to SSIS, but almost all projects developed in SQL Server Data Tools.
 SSDT is a 32bit application, therefore it is governed by a 2 GB memory limit.
 When there are large amounts of packages in a Project, it will need to build and deploy all of those projects using that contained memory.
 Read this article, which talks about this in detail [https://docs.microsoft.com/troubleshoot/aspnet/troubleshoot-outofmemoryexception](https://docs.microsoft.com/troubleshoot/aspnet/troubleshoot-outofmemoryexception)

-  **Solution:** We recommend that you split up your Projects to make it more manageable.
+We recommend that you split up your Projects to make it more manageable.
 In the interim, you can use the 64bit ISDeploymentWizard.exe application to deploy your projects to get around the memory limitation.

-* **Error:**"The package format was migrated from version 6 to version 8.
-It must be saved to retain migration changes" You may encounter this issue if you are trying to deploy an older version of a package developed for a previous version of SSIS.
+### Error:"The package format was migrated from version 6 to version 8.
+It must be saved to retain migration changes"
+You may encounter this issue if you are trying to deploy an older version of a package developed for a previous version of SSIS.
 When you opened the `.ispac` file in SSDT or deployed the package onto SSISDB catalog, some components of the package could not be updated due to encryption.

-   **Solution:** Remember to change the Deployment `TargetServerVersion` to match the version of the SQL Server -SSISDB where you are deploying the SSIS Project.
+Remember to change the Deployment `TargetServerVersion` to match the version of the SQL Server -SSISDB where you are deploying the SSIS Project.
 You can also use the `ISDeploymentWizard.exe` application aligned to the version of the target SQL Server to deploy your projects.

+### .NET Framework errors

-* **Errors:**"A .NET Framework error occurred during execution of user-defined routine or aggregate "deploy\_project\_internal"
-System.ComponentModel.Win32Exception: A required privilege is not held by the client"
+"A .NET Framework error occurred during execution of user-defined routine or aggregate "deploy\_project\_internal" System.ComponentModel.Win32Exception: A required privilege is not held by the client"

+_Or_

-_Or_  ".NET Framework error occurred during execution of user-defined routine or aggregate "deploy\_project\_internal" System.ComponentModel.Win32Exception: Access is denied"
+".NET Framework error occurred during execution of user-defined routine or aggregate "deploy\_project\_internal" System.ComponentModel.Win32Exception: Access is denied"

 This is one of the known error messages that occur if the SQL Server or SQL Server Agent service account doesn't have the necessary permissions or privileges on the SQL Server machine.